EnriqueOrtiz27/portfolio-optimizer/README.md

 I recommend using an API platform like [Postman](https://www.postman.com/product/tools/) or [httpie](https://httpie.io/) to quickly test this.

-## Error Handling
+## Error Handling ⚠️

-* The API will return a `400 Bad Request` if the csv contains non-numeric data (outside the headers, of course) or fails to load the csv for any other reason.
+The API returns meaningful HTTP error codes depending on the type of issue:

+- `400 Bad Request`: The CSV file is missing, unreadable, or contains non-numeric data (excluding the header).
+- `422 Unprocessable Entity`: Inputs are valid in format but result in an infeasible optimization problem (e.g., too low `risk_level` or too restrictive `max_weight`).
+- `500 Internal Server Error`: Unexpected failure during optimization.
+  Please report this to enriqueortizcasillas@gmail.com (provide a sample curl and csv to facilitate debugging)